AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Good question!
 This is a bit of a security problem.
 You could have code in a Server Component that is never meant to be downloaded and seen by others, but you accidentally import it into a Client Component and so it gets bundled in.
 If it has server-specific features (like connecting to a database) it will fail to execute in the browser, but if it made it into production you might have leaked some sensitive information like the address of your database.

-NextJS tries to resolve this by <a href="https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#keeping-server-only-code-out-of-the-client-environment">allowing you to mark components as server only</a>.
+Next.js tries to resolve this by <a href="https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#keeping-server-only-code-out-of-the-client-environment">allowing you to mark components as server only</a>.
 This is a bit like tying string to your finger to remember something though.
 It's possible to forget to tie the string.

 Other meta-frameworks are looking at safer alternatives for ensuring your server code doesn't get bundled and sent to the client.